k-akhilesh/SpringCloudConfig/README.md

 )

 This server is enabled with Basic Authentication and Encryption of values.
 To encrypt invoke /encrypt endpoint on the server URL.
 Decryption endpoint is enabled on the endpoint.
 You can disable /decrypt endpoint for production usage.
 If any value is appended with {cipher} then that automatically becomes candidate for decryption.
 Else the value will be returned as it is.
 If any value fails to get decrypted then the key will be prepended with <i>invaid.</i> text.

+If you intend to encrypt any value the encryption key needs to be added in application.properties of the server or it can also be passed as VM argument.
+Usage: java -Dencrypt.key=<<your_own_key>> -jar spring-config-server-0.0.1-SNAPSHOT.war